realworldocaml/book/en/14-interfacing-with-C.md

 the value in there instead.
 This means that polymorphic variants with constructors use one word of memory more than normal variant constructors.

-Another inefficiency is when a polymorphic variant construct has more than one parameter.
-Normal variants can hold these parameters as a single flat block with multiple fields for each entry.
-Polymorphic variants must adopt a more flexible uniform memory representation since they may be re-used in a different subtype elsewhere.
+Another inefficiency is when a polymorphic variant constructor has more than one parameter.
+Normal variants hold parameters as a single flat block with multiple fields for each entry, but polymorphic variants must adopt a more flexible uniform memory representation since they may be re-used in a different context.
 They allocate a tuple block for the parameters that is pointed to from the argument field of the variant.
 Thus, there are three additional words for such variants, along with an extra memory indirection due to the tuple.

 ### String values